Search This Blog

 5 December - Houie Xia, Laos – Thoeng, Thailand - 84 kilometres

-What was a somewhat quick visit to Laos came to an end when Ernest and I crossed the Mekong River from the border town of Houie Xia in Laos to Chiang Khong, Thailand.
-A car ferry, or rather a substantial barge, operated across the river and we soon found ourselves in Chiang Khong, Thailand.
+Our relatively quick visit to Laos ended when Ernest and I crossed the Mekong River from the border town of Houie Xia in Laos to Chiang Khong, Thailand.
+The ferry across the river was essentially a substantial barge, and we soon found ourselves in the small border town of Chiang Khong.

-The visa received at the border was free of charge but only allowed a 15-day stay, way too short to visit Thailand and by far too little time to enable us to cycle to Malaysia.
-The plan was, therefore, to return to Bangkok and sort out the problem once there.
+The free border visa allowed us a 15-day stay, which was too short to explore Thailand and cycle to Malaysia.
+Therefore, we planned to return to Bangkok and sort out the visa issue once we got there.

-I’d forgotten how lush and green Thailand was and how obsessed they were with the Royal family.
-Each school, hospital, government building and hotel had a massive photo of the king and queen outside the building.
-The weather was perfect and the route without any mountain passes, all of which made great cycling.
+I had forgotten how lush and green Thailand was, and how devoted the people were to the royal family.
+Every school, hospital, government building, and hotel prominently displayed a large photo of the king and queen.
+The weather was perfect, and our route didn’t include any mountain passes, which made for excellent cycling.

-We pedalled past numerous small communities and elaborately decorated Buddhist temples until reaching the small settlement of Thoeng.
-Along the outskirts of town were bungalows, which made suitable overnight accommodation.
-Following a meal of instant noodles, I crawled in as I couldn’t listen to any more reports on how great Thailand was and how wonderful the king was.
-Of course, it has to be mentioned it was the King’s birthday but on all 130 channels?
+We pedalled past numerous small communities and beautifully decorated Buddhist temples and eventually reached the small settlement of Thoeng.
+On the outskirts of town, we found bungalows that offered suitable overnight accommodations.
+After a meal of instant noodles, I crawled into bed, overwhelmed by the constant reports on how great Thailand was and how wonderful the king was.
+It was the King’s birthday, which explained the coverage, but did it really need to be on all 130 channels?

 6 December - Thoeng – Phayao - 101 kilometres

-What a great time of the year December was to cycle Northern Thailand.
-The weather was perfect, quite warm during the day, with no rain, and much more bearable humidity than in April and May.
-The agreeable weather further made comfortable camping.
-Still, the landscape remained lush and green with dense forest covering the mountainsides and hills.
+December is a wonderful time of year to cycle in Northern Thailand.
+The weather was perfect—warm during the day with no rain and much more manageable humidity compared to April and May.
+The pleasant conditions made camping comfortable.
+The landscape remained lush and green, with dense forests covering the mountainsides and hills.

-Our path continued past numerous temples and stupas and thousands of Thai, Buddhist and Royal flags decorated each conceivable building.
-With 95% of the population being Buddhist the yellow Buddhist flag was seen almost everywhere.
+Our route took us past numerous temples and stupas, adorned with thousands of Thai, Buddhist, and royal flags decorating every conceivable building.
+Since about 95% of the population is Buddhist, the yellow Buddhist flag was visible almost everywhere.

-Midday a stall provided a bowl of noodle soup, giving enough energy to continue until time to set up camp.
-Buddhist monasteries and temples abounded, and there was thus no shortage of camping places.
-The temple grounds were generally extensive, and we set up camp after seeking permission.
-Ernest prepared a noodle and vegetable dish cooked in coconut cream and chillies.
+Around midday, a street vendor served us delicious bowls of noodle soup, providing enough energy to continue until it was time to set up camp.
+With Buddhist monasteries and temples all around, there was no shortage of camping spots.
+The temple grounds were generally spacious, and we always sought permission before setting up our tents.
+Ernest prepared a delightful dish of noodles and vegetables cooked in coconut cream and chillies.

 7 December - Phayao - Rong Kwang - 122 kilometres

-Once packed and ready to roll the sun was already high in the sky.
-Following waving the monks goodbye the way to Rong Kwang became another picturesque ride.
-Each high point, was adorned with a Buddhist temple.
-Some were only shrines and others came complete with a statue, and all the necessary decorations and paraphernalia.
-It’s customary for vehicles to give a toot when passing these spots; consequently, these places didn’t make good camping.
+By the time we were ready to go, the sun was already high in the sky.
+After bidding farewell to the monks, the journey to Rong Kwang turned into another picturesque ride.
+Each high point along the way was adorned with a Buddhist temple; some were just shrines, while others included statues and all the necessary decorations and offerings.
+It's customary for vehicles to honk as they pass these sites, which makes these places unsuitable for camping.

-The ride ended after cycling 122 kilometres and on spotting a petrol station with a grassy patch at the rear.
-We subsequently found this a common thing to do, and more than one vehicle pulled in to overnight.
-Supper, yet again, consisted of instant noodles with added fresh vegetables to give it flavour and make it more substantial - by far the cheapest meal.
+Our ride ended after cycling 122 kilometres when we spotted a petrol station with a grassy area at the back.
+We soon realised that this was a common practice, as more than one vehicle had pulled in to stay overnight.
+For dinner, we again had instant noodles, this time enhanced with fresh vegetables to add flavour and make the meal more substantial.

 8 December - Rong Kwang - Uttaradit - 101 kilometres

-It further appeared wood was still used extensively, though it’s becoming too expensive for the majority of the population.
-Still, beautiful wooden houses, temples, and elaborate wooden furniture could still be seen in places.
-The roadside sold exquisite wood carvings and in the process I spotted a massive wooden table made from a solid piece of wood.
+During the dry season in Northern Thailand, nearly all farmers were busy harvesting rice, primarily by hand, which is an extremely labour-intensive job.
+It also seemed that wood was still widely used, although it was becoming too expensive for most of the population.
+Nevertheless, beautiful wooden houses, temples, and intricate wooden furniture could still be found in various places.
+I came across workshops that offered exquisite wood carvings, and I even spotted a massive table made from a solid piece of wood.

-The hilly route was a breeze compared to China’s mountains, and we sailed up the hills without breaking into a sweat.
-There’s always food aplenty at the scenic spots, and Ernest couldn’t resist testing these meaty nibbles.
+The hilly route we travelled was a breeze compared to the mountainous terrain of China, and we navigated the hills without breaking a sweat.
+There was always plenty of food available at the scenic spots, and Ernest couldn't resist trying meaty snacks.

-Once in Uttaradit the market provided green leaves and a few vegetables.
-Shortly past town was another petrol station with a shop, toilets and a grassy patch.
-I could, nevertheless, do with a shower but a little wipe with a damp cloth had to do the trick.
+In Uttaradit, the market offered fresh green leaves and a few vegetables.
+Just past the town, another petrol station offered a shop, restrooms, and a grassy area.
+Though I could have used a proper shower, a quick wipe with a damp cloth had to suffice.

 9-10 December - Uttaradit - Phitsanulok - 107 kilometres

-On this day all the wooden furniture and other types of markets were replaced with fruit stalls, including watermelon, which we found irresistible.
-An entire watermelon was devoured at a shady bus shelter, delicious in the warm weather as the weather was becoming warmer the further south one ventured.
+On this day, all the wooden furniture and other types of stalls were replaced by fruit vendors, including watermelon, which we found irresistible.
+We devoured an entire watermelon at a shady bus shelter, enjoying its deliciousness as the weather became warmer the further south we ventured.

-The entire day was spent dreaming of a shower and Phitsanulok didn’t disappoint.
-The “London Hotel” provided inexpensive rooms with shared bathrooms.
-Although no hot water was available one can hardly call tap water in Thailand cold.
-I couldn’t care less as I desperately needed a shower, especially following four cycling days in the same outfit.
-Our cold weather days were long gone and rooms came with fans and no blankets; the days of electric blankets and thick duvets were gone.
-Amazing how quickly things change.
+I dreamed of a shower the entire day, and Phitsanulok didn’t disappoint.
+The "London Hotel" provided inexpensive rooms with shared bathrooms.
+Although no hot water was available, one could hardly call tap water in Thailand cold.
+I didn’t care, as I desperately needed a shower, especially after cycling for four days in the same outfit.
+The cold weather days were long gone, and the rooms only had fans with no blankets—electric blankets and thick duvets felt like a distant memory.
+It’s incredible how quickly things change.

-Following a good scrubbing I set out to the food carts, of which there were plenty.
-The night-time market came with a warren of covered stalls all offering delicious-looking dishes.
-I bought heaps but upon closer inspection, most contained meat, and I passed it to Ernest who hadn’t been to the market.
+After a refreshing scrubbing, I ventured out to the plentiful food carts.
+The night market featured a maze of covered stalls offering delicious-looking dishes.
+I bought various items, but upon closer inspection, most contained meat, so I passed them on to Ernest, who hadn’t yet been to the market.

-Once the laundry was done, I checked the internet to find a reasonable offer was received for my Cape Town house.
-All tempting, as it would keep me (and Ernest) cycling a good few years longer.
+Once my laundry was done, I checked the internet and saw that I had received a reasonable offer for my house in Cape Town.
+This was enticing, as it would allow me to continue cycling for a few more years.

-I stayed in Pitsanulok the following day to print, scan, fax and sign documents.
+I stayed in Phitsanulok the following day to print, scan, fax, and sign documents.

 11 December - Phitsanulok – Nakhon Sawan - 146 kilometres

-Each weather condition and country come with its unique set of challenges, and I suffered from a heat rash and was covered from head to toe in mosquito bites.
-Camp was once again upon a lawn next to a petrol station.
-The mozzies came out and had a royal time feasting on us which generally happened around dusk while washing pots.
-The clanging seemed their dinner bell.
+Each country presents unique challenges, and I suffered from a heat rash and was covered from head to toe in mosquito bites.
+Towards the end of the day, we once again pitched our tents upon a lawn next to a petrol station.
+The mozzies came out and had a royal time feasting on us around dusk while washing pots.
+The clanging seemed like their dinner bell.

 12 December - Nakhon Sawan - Chaiyo - 125 kilometres

-We flew along a pancake-flat route until the sun started heading towards the horizon.
-The roadside was littered with all kinds of markets and I loved the spirit houses.
-Some were pretty humble, and others resembled fancy doll houses.
-These houses are typically displayed (upon poles, almost like birdhouses) in a prominent place in the garden for spirits to live independently from the family but close enough to protect them.
+We flew along a flat route until the sun began to approach the horizon.
+The roadside was dotted with various markets, and I was particularly fond of the spirit houses.
+Some were relatively simple, while others resembled elaborate dollhouses.
+These houses are typically displayed on poles, much like birdhouses, in a prominent spot in the garden.
+They serve as homes for spirits, allowing them to live independently from the family while still being close enough to offer protection.

-One hundred and twenty-five kilometres later our camp was once more at a petrol station upon a cement slab between scrap and truck trailers.
-Of course, not all campsites are equally scenic, but one must do with what’s available when the sun starts setting.
-At least the station had a shop, toilets and drinking water.
-Oh, what I wouldn’t give for a shower.
+One hundred twenty-five kilometres later, we set up camp at a petrol station, but at that time, there was no lawn, only a cement slab surrounded by scrap and truck trailers.
+Not all camping places are equally scenic, but one must make do with what is available when the sun begins to set.
+At least the station had a shop, toilets, and drinking water.
+Oh, how I longed for a shower!

 13 December - Chaiyo – Ayutthaya - 50 kilometres

-What a surprising day.
-Not only did I find grilled rats but also the town of Ayutthaya.
-Even though Ernest was uninterested in sightseeing, I turned off to Ayutthaya, to investigate this intriguing place.
-Once the capital of Siam, but destroyed by the Burmese in 1767, Ayutthaya is today a UNESCO World Heritage site.
+What a surprising day!
+Not only did I encounter grilled rats, but I also discovered the town of Ayutthaya.
+Even though Ernest was uninterested in sightseeing, I decided to explore Ayutthaya, as I was intrigued by its history.
+Once the capital of Siam, Ayutthaya was destroyed by the Burmese in 1767 and is now a UNESCO World Heritage site.
 Old ruins are scattered throughout the town.
-The more I walked the more ruins popped out from each corner and behind every bush.
-And to think I didn’t even know this place existed.
-I was blown away, to such an extent, I didn’t even do the usual housekeeping.
+The more I walked, the more ruins I found hidden around every corner and behind every bush.
+I was amazed to discover a place I didn’t even know existed.
+I was so captivated that I didn’t even bother with my usual housekeeping tasks.

 14 December - Ayutthaya – Bangkok - 83 kilometres